 I was born in 1962.
-The first toys I remember are a fluffy ball with a bell inside, a red, plastic American train and a ‘musical box’, about the size of a food can, with a crank on top.
+The first 1960s toys I remember are a fluffy ball with a bell inside, a red, plastic train and a ‘musical box’, about the size of a food can, with a crank on top.
 As you turned the crank, metal tongues were flicked inside, much like an African lamellaphone.
 It had pictures of the royal guards and Buckingham Palace painted on its sides.
 I don’t remember what the tune was.
-I also had a Playcraft plastic train set (see below).
+The plastic train was from a Playcraft train set (see image below).
 All these toys seemed to be around since a time before I could remember anything clearly.

-The first toy I remember actually receiving was a motorised tank.
-My dad came home late one night (it was always late when he came home for a kid that was at nursery school!) and presented me with this thing that drove up and down a pile of books on its own!
+The first 1960s toy I remember actually receiving was a motorised Centurion tank (possibly Scalecraft).
+My dad came home late one night (it was always late when a father came home for any kid that was at nursery school!) and presented me with this thing that drove up and down a pile of books on its own!
 My dad showed me how to open a book and turn it upside down so that its spine formed the ridge of a hill.
 The tank could go over this too.

 Then there was Lego.
 I had quite a small set of Lego, about enough pieces to fill a large biscuit-tin.
 But this included an electric motor attached to a remote controller!
-I seem to remember I broke the motor quite quickly but not before making a tank or two of my own.
+I seem to remember I broke the motor quite quickly, but not before making a tank or two of my own.
 I usually made dragsters, biplanes, lorries, artillery guns and steam trains.
-I also had a car garage with a roll-over roof but I broke this quite quickly too.
+I also had a car garage with a roll-over roof, but I broke this quite quickly too.

 My main love at an early age was toy cars.
-I quickly started to accumulate a large collection (eventually 240 vehicles) of Corgi, Matchbox, Matchbox Kingsize, Dinky Toys cars and trucks.
+I quickly started to accumulate a large collection (eventually 240 vehicles) of Corgi, Matchbox, Matchbox King Size, Dinky Toys cars and trucks.
 I had bad luck with a Batmobile, a double-deck car transporter and a baby-blue Buick Riviera.
 After I had the Batmobile for only a few days, a rocket got stuck in the car’s insides.
 In those days, cars were all metal and riveted together.
-Repairing them was hard and, because of its complexity, repairing the Batmobile was almost impossible.
-My dad was an engineer so he took it apart and I had great hopes of him fixing it but he couldn’t reassemble it.
+Repairing them was difficult and, because of its complexity, repairing the Batmobile was almost impossible.
+My dad was an engineer, so he took it apart and I had great hopes of him fixing it but he couldn’t reassemble it.
 The bits sat on a plate, on my window sill, for many years before I finally threw them away.
 The transporter’s tail gate/ramp broke.
 I wrote to Corgi many times, begging them for a replacement, but they never replied.
 The Buick disappeared mysteriously.
-I remember being asked if I wanted to swap it for something in his collection by the boy in the houser opposite.
-I refused.
+I remember playing with it with the boy in the house opposite.
 A few weeks later, the car went missing.
 I tore my bedroom and the house apart, hunting for it.
 I never found it.
-Even now, I suspect my sister.
-I don’t think it was the boy opposite.
+I suspected my sister C or the boy opposite, but now I think it was somebody who shall remain nameless.

 Swapping was a very common way to accumulate cars then.
 I had a Bedford flatbed which I obtained that way.
 I was very lucky to have some rare items in my collection.
 From my dad, I inherited some old Grand Prix cars of the 1950s.
 These are worth a lot of money now.
 They are still in the loft.
 I was also given some cars by a friend of the family, who was about five years older than me.
 Thus I obtained some nice cars from the 1950s.
 My dad also made me a wooden petrol station for my cars.
 Some of you will remember a plastic petrol station, complete with a lift, which was available in toy shops.
 Mine was even better; it had a lift, petrol pumps, a ramp and a show room but all with more space than the plastic toy.
 I loved it.
 Does anybody remember Tonka Toys, or Matchbox Kingsize kit cars?
 All my Matchbox cars are still in a small suitcase, in the loft.
 Here is a video, taking you through the 1974 Dinky Toys catalogue.
 My red Matchbox King Size Lamborghini Miura was my favourite.

-My sister was an ace at Marbles.
+My sister C was an ace at Marbles.
 Again, we were both blessed with fantastic marbles, inherited from a great aunt or uncle.
 These were Victorian antiques.
 Some were made of white glass with lovely red swirls but my favourite had no stripes or twists inside but was filled with tiny blue bubbles.
-Although we were given half each, my sister soon began to win all mine from me.
+Although we were given half each, my sister C soon began to win all mine from me.
 We would play on the carpet, in the garden and in the school playground.
 Not only did she eventually win all mine but she soon started beating everyone at school.
 Her collection became enormous and I could only stare with envy at the standard sized marbles and the bigger ‘alleys’ and ‘half-alleys’.
 I remember you could buy marbles in the shop for a couple of shillings but they were never as nice as our antique ones.
-My sister also had a pink, plastic pram and, later, a miniature, white pram with canopy, very similar to our own pram (which was white with a blue canopy).
-We both had an upholstered dog on wheels with pushing handles.
-It looked for all the world like a mini-pram from a distance.
-She also had a cuddly toy bear, which she called Poodly-Woodly.
+My sister C also had a pink, plastic pram and, later, a miniature, white pram with canopy, very similar to our own pram (which was white with a blue canopy).
+We both had an upholstered dog on wheels with handles that you could ride.
+She also had a cuddly toy dog, which she called Poodly-Woodly.
 I would often hide it which upset her but I would always give in and tell her where it was in the end.
 Once, while on holiday in Sidmouth, Devon, I threw it out of the window, onto the hotel roof.
 She couldn’t find it for days.
 When I finally showed her where it was, she told my parents and they made me retrieve it!
 I don’t think I ever hid it again after this.
 She had a weird spider toy, which consisted of a clockwork motor inside a drum about 5 cm diameter and 2 cranked legs, all covered with black velvet.
 It was very creepy when it moved, and I often pranked my sister by winding it up and wedging it against the legs of her bed.
 After she had been in bed for a while, the bed would move just enough to release the spider, terrifying her in the dark as it violently flung itself around the room.

 I probably became bored with Lego around the age of ten so my dad bought me a Meccano set.
 I think it was about Set 5.
 I didn’t really get on with it though.
 I tried to build a crane from the plans but as you progressed, the nuts from earlier components would become loose and you would have to go back and tighten them all.
 In the end, it was like a house of cards.